-(3) Contractors
+4.3 Contractors

-All relationships of a business or private nature with external contractors, or potential contractors, should be made known to the appropriate manager.
+All relationships of a business or private nature with external contractors, or potential contractors, should be made known to the Head of Service.
+For Heads of Service notification should be given to the Director/Chief Executive Officer.
 Orders and contracts must be awarded on merit, by fair competition against other tenders, and no special favour should be shown to businesses run by, for example, friends, partners or relatives in the tendering process.
 No part of the local community should be discriminated against.

-(4) Employees who engage or supervise contractors or have any other official relationship with the contractors and have previously had or currently have a relationship in a private or domestic capacity with contractors, should declare in writing that relationship to the appropriate manager.
+4.4 Employees who engage or supervise contractors or have any other official relationship with the contractors and have previously had or currently have a relationship in a private or domestic capacity with contractors, should declare in writing that relationship to the Head of Service.